datt30/Python_Angular_FullStack_POC/README.md

 Also the scripts to create the tables and stored procedures are in the db_scripts folder

+# How to run the entire app?

+# Future improvements
+- Add central log register for tracking the errors and make troubleshooting application problems easily solved.
+- Add tokens to the API and management components.
+- Change default port, because port 5000 its not recomended for production.

+# Missing features

 # Notes:
 - All that you need from python libraries and packages it's present in requeriments.txt